How AAS Press Conferences Happen

 - No, our results aren’t newsworthy.
 In fact, they’re totally unexciting and probably erroneous.(Just kidding: Nobody ever says that!)

 As you can see, there are more ways to say “no” to participating in a press conference than there are to say “yes,” even when an author has something truly exciting to present.
 Accordingly I always invite more potential participants than I can accommodate.
 When I do get a “yes,” I encourage the presenter’s PIO to issue a press release to further help make journalists’ job easier, i.e., to provide additional text, quotes, background, images, video, etc. to go with the story.
-The AAS itself does not issue press releases about individual results presented at our meetings — we provide the venue and make it easy for journalists to attend, but the glory appropriately belongs to the presenting scientists and their institutions.
+The AAS itself does not issue press releases about individual results presented at our meetings — we provide the venue and make it easy for journalists to attend, but the glory appropriately belongs to the presenting scientists, their institutions, and their funders.